-- 4. Remove the wheels from the axle by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear. - 5.
-Take one of the replacement Gibson axles, and place into the inverted chassis centre axle slot above the drive gears.
+4. Remove the wheels from the axle by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs - DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear.

+Also recover the two bushes the axle revolves in and locates it in the chassis block.

+5. Take one of the replacement Gibson axles, and place into the inverted chassis centre axle slot above the drive gears.
 Measure each side to ensure you have it centralised, and mark with a pen (we used a permanent marker) directly above the gear in the chassis that the axle gear meshes with.
-It is vital that the axle is absolutely centred, there is very little room spare.
+It is vital that the axle is absolute centre, there is very little room spare.